AlexProgrammerDE/MCProtocolLib/README.md

 <b>About MCProtocolLib</b>
 --------

 MCProtocolLib is a simple library for communicating with a Minecraft client/server.
 It aims to allow people to make custom bots, clients, or servers for Minecraft easily.
-The library is split into two packages, ch.spacebase.mc.auth and ch.spacebase.mc.protocol.
+The library is split into two packages, com.github.steveice10.mc.auth and ch.spacebase.mc.protocol.
 The auth package contains some classes to work with Mojang's auth servers and the protocol package contains the protocol library.

 <b>Example Code</b>